Aeroperú: History

 Aeroperú was formed on May 22, 1973, following the reorganization of SATCO, an earlier airline founded on 1960 and controlled by the Peruvian Army.
 Initially, a wholly state-owned company with a fleet of three Fokker F28 Fellowships taken over from SATCO, commercial flights were commenced in October on the Lima-Cusco route.
 Soon, a Boeing 727 joined the fleet, and the airline placed an order for two new Fokker F27 Friendships.
 In 1974, two Douglas DC-8s were acquired from Viasa, which allowed the company to launch international flights.

 The inaugural international flight to Buenos Aires took place on 29 July 1974, soon followed by a scheduled service to Miami.
 By 1978, the Aeroperú network had grown to include many Latin American destinations, and also the US cities of New York and Los Angeles due to their large Latino populations.

 In July 1981, Aeroperú was gradually privatized, with the Peruvian government keeping a 20% minority share.
 In 1982, plans were made for a merger with Faucett Perú, the other large Peruvian passenger airline at that time.
 As a preparatory measure, redundancies in the route networks of the two airlines were eliminated, to which end Aeroperú suspended flights to a number of destinations, including Rio de Janeiro, São Paulo, New York City and Los Angeles.
 No further steps were taken towards merging the two airlines, and so in 1983 flights to several destinations recommenced.
 A bilateral air traffic agreement between Peru and the United States expired on 11 November 1983.
 Because of disagreements over the granting of fifth freedom rights, all flights between the two countries were suspended in May 1984 until mid-1985, which affected Aeroperú's Lima-Miami route.

 In 1993, Aeroméxico acquired 70% of the shares worth $54 million, thus making Aeroperú its subsidiary.
 Subsequently, two Boeing 757-200s were transferred, allowing Aeroperú to replace their ageing DC-8s.
 In 1996, 47% of Aeroperú was transferred to Cintra, the parent company of Aeroméxico and Mexicana de Aviación.
 In 1998, Delta Air Lines became a major shareholder of Aeroperú, when they acquired a 35% stake in the airline.
 The agreement saw Cintra reducing their share to an equal 35%.

 Aeroperú was forced to suspend all flight operations on March 10, 1999.
 According to general director Jaan Albrecht, Aeroperu's debt by 1999 had reached $174 million, while the airline's tangible assets were worth only $50 million.
 Several plans for a relaunch were made, which included a possible buy-in of Continental Airlines or a takeover by a group of foreign investors.
 None of these materialized, and Aeroperú was liquidated on August 18, 1999.
+One final attempt at reviving the airline failed in mid-December 1999 after the airline's creditors rejected the proposal.
 Most of its route network as well as the role of Peruvian flag carrier was taken over by newly founded LAN Perú.